ritchieng/ritchieng.github.io/index.md

 ---
 ## Purpose of Website

-To provide free guides and notes on Machine Learning, Data Science and Algorithmic Trading.
+To document my guides, notes and thoughts on machine learning, data science, algorithmic trading and public policy.

 ## About My Educational Background